mechawrench/php-laravel-codespaces-devcontainer/README.md

 - CodeSpaces is currently in Closed Beta, you need access to use .devcontainer files
 - Includes the following PHP extensions, you can add your own by adjusting the DOCKERFILE
     - bcmath mysqli pdo pdo_mysql zip
-- To access your site you need to run the following:
+- To access your site you need to run the following alias:
     ```php
-    php artisan serve
+    serve
     ```

 # Credits